-The mention of the Gobi Desert universally draws up images of the remote, the exotic, and the formidable, and not without good cause.
-The scale of the Gobi Desert’s landscape is indeed breathtaking, but first time visitors may be surprised at the great variety and beauty of the desert.
-The towering sand dunes of Hongoryn Els, the craggy juniper-clad peaks of the Gobi’s Altai mountain range, the saxaul ‘forests,’ colorful desert flora and bird-filled lakes are all equally enchanting, as are the red sandstone spires of the Flaming Cliffs—where Roy Chapman Andrews began the Mongolian dinosaur rush by bringing to light the first Oviraptor eggs the world had ever seen.
+The mention of the Gobi Desert universally conjures images of the remote, the exotic, and the formidable, and not without good cause.
+The scale of the Gobi Desert’s landscape is indeed breathtaking, but first-time visitors may be surprised at the great variety and beauty of the desert.
+The sand dunes of Moltsog Els, the craggy juniper-clad peaks of the Gobi’s Altai mountain range, the saxaul forests, colorful desert flora and bird-filled lakes are all equally enchanting, as are the red sandstone spires of the Flaming Cliffs—where Roy Chapman Andrews began the Mongolian dinosaur rush by bringing to light the first Oviraptor eggs the world had ever seen.

-First explored by Polish expeditions in the late-1960s to early-1970s, Tugrugiin Shiree is best known for its famous fossil find, the ‘Fighting Dinosaurs,’ which contains the skeletal remains of a Protoceratops and Velociraptor locked in deadly combat.
+First explored by Polish expeditions in the late 1960s to early 1970s, Tugrugiin Shiree is best known for its world-famous “Fighting Dinosaurs,” a fossil containing the skeletal remains of a Protoceratops and Velociraptor locked in deadly combat.

-The town of Bulgan is a settlement near a natural spring.
-It is known for delicious organic produce that is grown on its many farms.
-Small villages like these are where children from nomadic families go to school and adults get necessary services such as banking, medical, and government.
+What is life like in a nomadic village?
+Visit the small town of Bulgan to experience it firsthand.
+Bulgan is known for delicious organic produce grown on its many farms.
+Small villages like these are where children from nomadic families go to school and adults access necessary services such as banking, medical, and government.